 2019 group L-R: Dr Madhura Bose, Dr Phillip Kantharidis, Mr Muthu Mohan.

-More recently, we have made an exciting discovery in that a family of small endogenous molecules known as “resolvins” are able to attenuate the pathological signaling in diabetes by dampening both inflammatory and fibrotic pathways in tissues where complications occur.
+More recently, we have made an exciting discovery in that a family of small endogenous molecules known as “resolvins” are able to attenuate the pathological signaling in diabetes by dampening the signaling through both inflammatory and fibrotic pathways in tissues where complications occur.
 We have demonstrated that not only do resolvins protect against the development of kidney disease and atherosclerosis, but are also effective when used against pre-existing disease, appearing to reverse pathological processes.
 We are currently testing a number of resolvin analogues as novel treatments against diabetic kidney disease and atherosclerosis, with a focus on how they act on signaling pathways using both RNA-sequencing and proteomic profiling approaches.

 Projects and Opportunities

 Honours, Masters and PhD research projects are available in the laboratory.
 Please contact us to discuss the details of the projects and to see how they fit in your specific interests.
 Please refer to the following general description of our current projects.